Since the advent of the antibiotic resistance era, Africa has faced the worst epidemic of Tuberculosis (TB).

 Latent TB infection may progress to TB disease among HIV-infected people.
-Both Latent TB infection and TB disease can be treated and prevented from being fatal.
+Nevertheless, both Latent TB infection and TB disease can be treated and prevented from being fatal.

 The first step is to isolate all potentially infected patients in a private room (if possible negative pressure rooms).
-Medical staff attending to these patients need to wear disposable face masks that help to filter mycobacterium tuberculosis bacteria.
+Medical staff attending to these patients need to wear disposable face masks that help to filter Mycobacterium tuberculosis.